Umarani26/Retail-Sales-Analysis/README.md

 - Discover the top customers based on total revenue.
 - Visualize key business insights using charts.

-## Features
+## Project Workflow

-- Data preprocessing and cleaning
+1. Load the retail sales dataset.
+2. Clean and preprocess the data.
+3. Perform exploratory data analysis (EDA).
-- Revenue analysis by product category
+4. Analyze revenue by product category.
-- Monthly sales trend analysis
+5. Analyze monthly revenue trends.
-- Top 10 customers by revenue
+6. Identify the top 10 customers by revenue.
-- Data visualization with bar charts
-- Business insights and recommendations
+7. Create visualizations to present key insights.

 ## Technologies Used